This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 English language requirements

 Supervision, assessment and support will take place in English, unless otherwise stated.
-Schools must be confident that applicants have the proficiency in English language necessary to succeed on their chosen research degree programme and that, where relevant, they meet the UKVI (UK Visas and Immigration) minimum requirements to obtain a Tier 4 visa.
+Schools must be confident that applicants have the proficiency in English language necessary to succeed on their chosen research degree programme and that, where relevant, they meet the UKVI (UK Visas and Immigration) minimum requirements to obtain a Student visa.

 The University requires that all applicants to courses at degree-level and above meet our minimum requirements for English, however many courses will have requirements which are higher than this minimum in order to ensure applicants are appropriately prepared for their chosen programme of study.
 Acceptable English qualifications and the Universitys minimum requirements for these can be found under Accepted Language Qualifications in our Entry Requirements.
 Applicants can view School-specific English requirements as part of the Code of Practice for Research Degree Candidatures.